-Consortia composition

-The consortium shall be composed by at least 3 legal entities independent from each other and each established in a different country as follows:

-- at least 1 independent legal entity established in a Member State; and - at least 2 other independent legal entities, each established in different Member States or Associated Countries.
+Consortia composition The consortium shall be composed by at least 3 legal entities independent from each other and each established in a different country as follows: at least 1 independent legal entity established in a Member State; and at least 2 other independent legal entities, each established in different Member States or Associated Countries.

 Additional call specific conditions apply according to paragraph 3.3 of this document.
-Accordingly:

-- consortia must include entities geographically based in at least, two different EIT Manufacturing CLCs and - 2. the following roles shall be clearly covered within the consortium: - 1 Lead Partner.
+Accordingly, the following roles shall be clearly covered within the consortium:

+- 1 Lead Partner.
 The organisation in charge of coordinating the consortium through the Activity Leader.
 The role of Activity Leader is open to any entity participating to the call for proposals. - 2 different End-Users.
 The end-users must be consumers of the solution(s) and each of them must provide at least 1 use case, testing and implementing the result(s) in their real industrial environment.
 The role of End-user is open to any entity participating to the call for proposals. - 1 Business Owner.
 The organisation in charge of the commercialisation of the result(s).
 The role of Business Owner is limited only to organization with a legal entity established in a Member State or Country associated to Horizon Europe at the time of submission of the application